How Do You Get Cheap Auto Insurance Rates After a DUI/DWI?

-Why You Should Get Many Quotes
+Why You Should Start Comparing Quotes

 One of the best places to start is by getting quotes from several car insurance companies.
 This is a good idea because it will provide you with a large range of rates to consider.
 You will be able to simply eliminate the providers that have an extremely high cost.
-You can also determine which companies that are not going to accept you as a client.
+You can also determine which companies are not going to accept you as a client.

-The process of getting several quotes will be the best way to go, unless you already know of a company that is going to give a break on rates to a person that has a DUI.
-You are going to need to get your new driving record out there in order to see what kind of rates that you are looking at.
+The process of getting several quotes will be the best way to go unless you already know of a company that is going to give a break on rates to a person that has a DUI.
+You are going to need to get your new driving record out there in order to see what kind of rates you are looking at.

-Understanding Insurance Options after a Drunk Driving Offense
+Understanding Insurance Options After a Drunk Driving Offense

 When it comes to the majority of the major insurance companies, most of them use a similar type of formula in order to calculate the risk of a driver causing an accident in the future.
-The company will then calculate how much they will need to charge the driver on a monthly basis to insure that they are not taking too great of a risk with their money.
+The company will then calculate how much they will need to charge the driver on a monthly basis to ensure that they are not taking too great of a risk with their money.

 Overall, the baseline rates for DUI offenders will be similar.
-However, this is just a start point.
-From this base rate, the company will look at other indicators such as your credit score, and other things that may be on your driving record.
+However, this is just a starting point.
+From this base rate, the company will look at other indicators such as your credit score and other things that may be on your driving record.
 For example, a person that has a DUI conviction combined with bad credit is going to have a higher premium than someone who has excellent credit with a DUI on their record.